Time off for Dependants

 - Is there any other arrangement that is possible?

 Disruption or inconvenience caused to the employer’s business should not be taken into account when determining how much time off is ‘reasonable’ to deal with the emergency or unexpected circumstance involving a dependant.

 And remember that your employer might have their own policy on taking time off which goes above and beyond the minimum required by law.
 It is always worth checking your employer’s policy on unpaid leave, parental leave, compassionate leave (in case of a bereavement) and emergency time off for dependants.

-- obtain medical evidence for your GP if you need time off for stress
+- Obtain medical evidence for your GP if you need additional time off for stress

 This advice applies in England, Wales, Scotland and Northern Ireland.
 If you live in another part of the UK, the law may differ.
 Please call our helpline for more details.